 The narrative should be limited to up to fifteen single-spaced pages.
 It should not assume specialized knowledge, and it should be free of jargon.
 It should clearly define technical terms so that they are comprehensible to a nonspecialist audience.
-N.B.: For a Prototyping application, a separate Design Document (Attachment 8) is required.
-The narrative should contain the following, in this order.
+It should contain the following, in this order.

-A) Nature of the request (one or two paragraphs):

-o Provide a brief overview of the project, its intended goals and outcomes, its format, and the amount of funding requested.

-B) Humanities content:

-- Discuss the significant humanities ideas, themes, and scholarship on which the project is based. - o If applicable, explain how your project would differ from existing projects that explore similar subject matter. - Describe the project's most important resources, including audio and visual materials, documents, and other archival artifacts.

-C) Project format:

-- Briefly describe the project's format(s) and design(s).
-You will have an opportunity to provide a detailed description of the project in the Design Document.
-(See below.) - Explain how the format would convey the project's central humanities ideas and analysis. - If there are successful models for this type of approach, please briefly discuss them here. - o If the project would employ a transmedia approach, explain how the components will interact with and complement one another. - If applicable, explain how the proposed digital project relates to a larger project, such as a museum exhibit, and describe any nondigital components, such as discussion programs.
+- A) Nature of the request (one or two paragraphs): - Provide a brief overview of the project, its intended goals and outcomes, its format, and the amount of funding requested. - B) Humanities content: - $\circ~$ Discuss the significant humanities ideas, the mes, and scholarship on which the project is based. - If applicable, describe how the project would differ from other projects that explore similar subject matter. - Describe the most important resources on which the project will draw, including audio and visual materials, documents, and other archival artifacts. - C) Project format: - Briefly describe the format(s) and design(s) that you are considering.
+Explain how the project, when complete, will engage users. - Explain how the format would convey the project's central humanities ideas. - $\circ~$ If there are successful models for this type of approach, briefly describe them here. - If applicable, explain how the proposed digital project relates to a larger project, such as a museum exhibit, and describe any nondigital components, such as discussion programs. - D) User-generated content: - If the project includes user-generated content, describe how it will add to the humanities content and explain the criteria and process to be used for selecting and monitoring the content that will be made available to the public. - Describe the policies and process to be used to prevent the dissemination of obscene, libelous, or defamatory content (including hate speech, personal attacks, or material constituting harassment).

-D) Audience and distribution:

-- Provide distribution and marketing plans and identify partners and targeted audiences.
-Estimate the number of people who will use the completed project and explain the basis for this estimate. - If the project includes user-generated content (UGC), explain the criteria and process to be used for selecting and monitoring the content.
-Describe how you will handle obscene, libelous, indecent, or defamatory content (including hate speech, personal attacks, or material constituting harassment).

-E) Project evaluation:

-- o Discuss how you will evaluate the user experience, particularly how effectively the prototype conveys the humanities content to users. - Explain how you plan to test, troubleshoot, and de-bug the project.

-F) Rights, permissions, and licensing:

-- Explain who controls the rights to the materials and technologies being used. - Describe licensing costs or developer fees.

-G) Humanities advisers:

-o Identify the project's humanities advisers and describe their likely contributions to the project's content.

-H) Production team:

-• Provide information about the principal members of the production team and their contributions to the project.

-I) State of the project:

-Discuss the project's history and the work that has been accomplished to date.

-J) Work plan:

-Provide a detailed, month-by-month schedule of the major work to be done during the period of performance, including meetings among advisers and designers, and the personnel assigned to accomplish these tasks.

-K) Organization profile:

-Succinctly describe your organization's current mission, principal activities, and resources.
+- E) Audience and distribution: - Discuss potential audiences for the project and the ways in which you would reach those audiences.
+Estimate the number of people who will use the completed project and explain the basis for this estimate. - F) Rights, permissions, and licensing: - Explain how you will determine who controls the rights to the materials and technologies being used. - G) Humanities advisers: - List the project's humanities advisers. - Discuss the rationale for their choice and the contributions that each will make to shape the project's content. - H) Digital media team: - Provide information about the principal members of the digital media team and their contributions to the project. - I) State of the project: - Discuss the project's origins and progress to date. - J) Work plan: - Provide a month-by-month schedule of the major work to be done during the period of performance and the personnel assigned to accomplish these tasks. - Include a schedule of meetings, being especially clear about when meetings with scholars and other consultants will occur. - K) Organization profile (one paragraph): - Succinctly describe your organization's current mission, principal activities, and resources.
 Explain how these elements will enable the organization to carry out the project successfully.
-If different, describe the production organization(s) as well.

-L) Fundraising plan:

-- Specify the source and amount of all funds raised to date for all aspects of the project. - Include information about any previous NEH funding, as well as support from other sources.
-If applicable, identify voluntary cost share, institutional resources, research facilities, or other significant "in-kind" support.

-Provide specific plans for raising funds from outside sources to cover the costs that will exceed NEH support.
+If different, describe the production organization(s) as well. - L) Fundraising plan (if applicable): - Specify the source and amount of all funds raised to date for all aspects of the project. - Include information about any previous NEH funding, as well as support from other sources.
+If applicable, identify voluntary cost share, institutional resources, research facilities, or other significant "in-kind" support. - Provide specific plans for raising funds from outside sources to cover the costs that will exceed NEH support.